The following short stories are coming soon. Below are the categories you will be able to choose from.

 At that moment, our Tswana wildlife guide, hips in sync like a predatory panther, joined us.

 “Bro,” the South African shouted.
 Then he lifted his arms as though he was about to hug the local guide.
-Instead, he put the Tswana in a chokehold and dug his knuckles into the top of our guide’s head, as he would a dog.
+Instead, he put the Tswana in a chokehold and dug his knuckles into the top of our guide’s head, as he was a dog.

 “What are you doing?” the Tswana guide laughed, between gritted teeth, and tried to free himself.
 But the headlock got even tighter.
 Everyone looked on in alarm.

 Finally, the South African released our guide with a sly toothy grin.
 He wrapped an arm around the black man’s big shoulders then asked, “Where are the rhinos?”
+Fortunately, at that moment, we were called to dinner.

 At first, everyone ate in silence.
 Crickets chirped, and the sound of a muffled roar could be heard in the distance.
 Under us, the soothing sound of delta waters ebbed against the wood pilings.
 Then the calm began to disappear as khaki-uniformed men, carrying bottles of wine wrapped in white cloth, filled glasses to the brim.
-Soon, the conversation at the table grew louder and livelier.
+The conversation at the table grew louder and livelier.

 “Did you know Botswana has the highest incidence of HIV and syphilis infection in all of Africa?” someone asked, as the dinner dishes were quietly removed.